inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## About The Project

 This the Python web application that displays the current time in Moscow.
 This web application is based on FastAPI and ntplib for correct time ensurance.
+Ir also tracks the number of visits on main page.
+This number is saved in the file visits and can be tracked using `/visits` endpoint.

 Use the `PYTHON.md` to know about Framework choice, testing and best practices.